anton-tsyganenko/otppy/README.md

     ./otp.py -k keys -c add

-file encryption with getting the key from the folder:
+file decryption with getting the key from the folder and checking the hash sum:

-    ./otp.py -k keys -i file.in -o file.out
+    ./otp.py -k keys -i file.in -o file.out -c check

 if you need to decode hex code into text, use the `./otp.py -I hex -O bin` command.
 Use zeros as a key: